 The most common count for packet tricks is the Elmsley Count.
 The Elmsley Count was made famous by card magician Alex Elmsley.
 The Elmsley Count is a way of counting four cards as more in full view, but hiding one of the cards so it’s not seen in the count.
 So many great tricks involve the Elmsley Count.
 It’s worth learning.

 Another count which is similar to the Elmsley Count, but not used as often, is the Jordan Count.
 Occasionally you will see tricks that use the Jordan Count, so you may need to learn it as well.
 But, the Elmsley Count is used far more often.

 Another sleight involving a false count is one in which the cards are miscounted.
 That is, a packet of cards is made to look like they have more cards than there actually are.
 This is useful for the classic trick, Cards Across.
 (Or see Cards Across Download at MJM Magic)

 The moves are straight from the old gambling moves.
-False deals are not seen a whole lot of card magic though.
+False deals are not seen a lot in card magic though.
 I include them because they do exist and you will see them on occasion.

 One of the most common false deals is the Second Deal, in which the second card of the deck is dealt, but it looks like the top card was.

 Another popular false deal is the bottom deal.
 In this, the bottom card of the deck is dealt, but it looks like the top card was dealt instead.